bxdoan/bxdoan/README.md

 <div align="center">

-> If you keep on hiding your true feelings, who is going to be happy?
-If you are sad, you should say it out loud!
+> It does not matter how slowly you go as long as you do not stop.

-> — Haruhi Fujioka —
+> — Confucius —

 </div>